China tech shares sink as U.S. export curbs raise chip sector hurdles | Technology

 The blocking of equipment supplies for high-end chip production could also have a cascading impact on simpler chips, analysts said.
 Stewart Randall, who tracks China's semiconductor sector at Shanghai-based consultancy Intralink, said that for NAND chips, the same equipment used to produce 128-layer NAND can also produce simpler 64-layer NAND.

 China's foreign ministry spokesperson Mao Ning on Saturday called the move an abuse of trade measures designed to reinforce the United States' "technological hegemony".
-U.S. toolmakers now required to halt shipments to wholly Chinese-owned factories producing advanced logic chips include KLA Corp, Lam Research Corp and Applied Materials Inc.
+U.S. toolmakers now required to halt shipments to wholly Chinese-owned factories producing advanced logic chips include KLA Corp, Lam Research Corp and Applied Materials Inc, which pushed their shares down about 4% and 8%.

-Shares of Lam Research and Applied Materials fell 1.3% and 0.6%, respectively, in U.S. premarket trading.
-In advanced AI chips - Nvidia Corp and Advanced Micro Devices Inc - which are among the major vendors supplying to China, slipped about 1%, each.
+The Philadelphia semiconductor index fell 3.4%.
+In advanced AI chips - Nvidia Corp and Advanced Micro Devices Inc - which are among the major vendors supplying to China, slipped about 3% each.

 "This could hardly come at a worse time for Nvidia given that it's already faced a highly challenging period due to supply chain snarl-ups and slowing demand for gaming consoles," said Susannah Streeter, an analyst at Hargreaves Lansdown.
 SUPERCOMPUTERS, DATA CENTERS